jessicasaikia/long-short-term-memory-LSTM/README.md

 # Long Short Term Memory (LSTM)
-This repository implements a Long Short Term Memory (LSTM) for performing Parts-of-Speech (POS) Tagging on Assamese-English code-mixed texts.
+This repository implements a Long Short Term Memory (LSTM) model for performing Parts-of-Speech (POS) Tagging on Assamese-English code-mixed texts.

 ## Introduction to Parts-of-Speech (PoS) Tagging
 PoS tagging is the process of identifying and labeling grammatical roles of words in texts, supporting applications like machine translation and sentiment analysis.
 While different languages may have their own PoS tags, I have used my own custom PoS tags for this model.
 The Table below defines the custom PoS tags used in this model-